tomjbast/wordCount/README.md

 I would like to split the function into smaller parts.
 This would allow for much more in depth testing, as currently our tests essentially test the whole function.
 It would also be interesting to learn and understand how to handle one massive line of text, but in this case I've made the assumption the text will be presented to us in lines.

-It was interesting to play with regex again after such a long time and limited exposure on a daya to day basis.
+It was interesting to play with regex again after such a long time and limited exposure on a day a to day basis.
 And diving into streaming was really interesting and a lot less complex than I anticipated.